crypto101/book/src/public-key-encryption.rst

 to review the :ref:`modular arithmetic primer <modular-arithmetic>` before continuing.

-This section describes the simplified math problem behind RSA, commonly referred to as “textbook RSA”.
-By itself, this doesn't produce a secure encryption scheme.
-We'll see a secure construction called OAEP that builds on top of it in a later section.
+This section describes the simplified math problem behind RSA known as “textbook RSA”.
+RSA does not produce a secure encryption scheme by itself.
+OAEP, a secure construction builds on top of RSA, which is discussed in a later section.

-In order to generate a key, you pick two large prime numbers :math:`p` and :math:`q`.
-These numbers have to be picked at random, and in secret.
+In order to generate a key, you select two large prime numbers :math:`p` and :math:`q`.
+The numbers are picked at random, and secretly.
-You multiply them together to produce the modulus :math:`N`, which is public.
+Multiplying them together produces the modulus :math:`N`, which is public.
 Then, you pick an *encryption exponent* :math:`e`, which is also public.
-Usually, this value is either 3 or 65537.
-Because those numbers have a small number of ``1``'s in their binary expansion, you can compute the exponentiation more efficiently.
-Put together, :math:`(N, e)` is the public key.
+Usually, the resulting value is either 3 or 65537.
+Since those numbers have a small amount of ``1``'s in their binary expansion, you can compute the exponentiation more efficiently.
+Combined, :math:`(N, e)` is the public key.
 Anyone can use the public key to encrypt a message :math:`M` into a ciphertext :math:`C`: